-Here we’ve shown the full version of the exercise performed over a treatment couch.
-Not many of you will have one of those so we recommend a Swiss Ball to arch across.
+Here we’ve shown the full version of the exercise performed over a Swiss Ball.
 Many of you will find this too difficult and or uncomfortable.
 Not to mention the peculiar feeling of all the blood rushing to your head.
 For these people simply lay back across your bed at home with your arms over head.
 It should feel pretty damn good and very relaxing.
 Especially after a long hard day!

 As you can see none of these tips or exercises are rocket science.
 Just simple sound advice gleaned from 12 years of fixing dodgy backs.
 Many of them come from similar bio-mechanics and we’ve tried to give you the best advice for the most common sources of back pain.

 If you’d like more information on how we can help with your back pain then click to our back pain page.
 If you’d like some more exercises for your back pain check our Back Pain Exercises page.
 For those who are too impatient or in too much pain and want to feel better straight away.
 You know where we are!

 This article first appeared on our Brighton site.